scottgriv/cobol-ascii_robot_art/README.md

 # COBOL ASCII Robot Art Program - "COLBOT"

-This simple COBOL program displays an ASCII art robot along with the message "BEEP BOP".
+This simple COBOL program displays an ASCII art robot "COLBOT", along with the message "BEEP BOP".
 The robot ASCII art is rendered in the terminal when the program is executed.

 ## Instructions